Prasannata-Wandhe/Rule-based-chatbot/README.md

 # Rule-based-chatbot-codesofttask1-
 Build a simple chatbot that responds to user inputs based on  predefined rules.
 Use if-else statements or pattern matching  techniques to identify user queries and provide appropriate  responses.
-🧠 Smart Assistant Chatbot 🤖
+🧠 Rule based Chatbot 🤖
-A beginner-friendly chatbot built with Flask and Vanilla JavaScript, capable of answering common questions related to:
+A beginner-friendly chatbot built with Flask and  JavaScript, capable of answering common questions related to:

 🕐 Time & 📅 Date